rayandasoriya/RealEstateRuby/README.md

   - Add a house to his/her interest list
   - Send an inquiry to multiple houses and delete them as well

+### Some Interesting Cases
+   - Deleting a company will delete all the related properties and will remove the company name assigned to any realtor
+   - On changing the company, the realtor can no longer make changes to the old houses.
+   - If a house hunter is deleted, all the existing inquiries will be deleted and also the name from the potential buyer list will be deleted

 ### Miscellaneous
    - When a realtor replies a house hunter’s inquiry, send **email** to the corresponding house hunter
    - All users can use their **Google account** with NCSU email id to log into the system

 ## Testing

 The testing module has been designed thoroughly for the users model and controller.
 To view the configuration of the added database module of the user, go to `test/fixtures/users.yml` file.
 To run the test case, follow the steps: